spinnaker/spinnaker.github.io/setup/ci/jenkins.md

       job: $JOB_NAME  # from step #3
     ```

-You should now be able to use the Script stage in your pipelines.
+You can now use the Script stage in your pipelines.